Types of Inverters- Inverter Classifications and Subcategories

 A Single-phase inverter will have four control switches.
 Each of them controls the current direction in the circuit.
 Additionally, this range of inverters has four feedback diodes that function only when all thyristors are off mode.
 The other condition is that the load is not resistive.

 Lastly, in this range of inverters, the thyristors operate in pairs.
-Therefore, when a team is on, the other is off.
+Therefore, when one team is on, the other is off.

 A three-phase inverter is essential in running heavy loads that require three-phase power.
 Fundamentally, this is in industrial applications.